Sierra Leone: Parliament

 The Parliament of Sierra Leone is unicameral, with 149 seats.
 Each of the country's 16 districts is represented in parliament.
 135 members are elected concurrently with the presidential elections; the other 14 seats are filled by paramount chiefs from the country's administrative districts.
 The Sierra Leone parliament is led by the Speaker of Parliament, who is directly elected by sitting members of parliament.
-The current speaker of the Sierra Leone parliament is Abass Bundu, who was elected on 21 January 2014.
+The current speaker of the Sierra Leone parliament is Segepoh Solomon Thomas, who was elected on 2 May 2024.

 The current members of the Parliament of Sierra Leone were elected in the 2023 Sierra Leonean general election.
 The APC currently has 54 of the 135 elected parliamentary seats, and the Sierra Leone People's Party (SLPP) has 81 of the seats.
 Members of parliament must be a citizen of Sierra Leone over age 21, a registered elector, and proficient in the English language.
 Since independence in 1961, Sierra Leone's politics has been dominated by two major political parties: the SLPP and the APC.
 Other minor political parties have also existed but with no significant support.